Betty Parent Scholarship

 Betty Parent Achievement Award

 The Betty Parent Achievement Award seeks to assist outstanding undergraduate students financially with book purchase funds to continue their academic endeavors.
-This award is a minimum of $100.00 per year, and it is renewable annually through re-application.
+This award is a maximum of $500.00 per year, and it is renewable annually through re-application.
+Receipts must be kept.
 In order to be eligible, SF State students must:

 - Be currently enrolled as a full-time student at San Francisco State University.